jnhthomp/ClassNotes/React/Course/01-GettingStarted.md

 Some of these features are managed by the community and must be added to projects as extra third party libraries

-An alternative with more built in features would be Angular (the teacher Maximilian also has a course on this) Angular also component based but is more complete with more features built in The amount of things included in angular can make it overkill for smaller projects but has more built in features Angular also uses typescript (syntax is slightly different) This can be beneficial for large projects since you don't need to rely on the community as much and you can expect features to exist and work as they should
+An alternative with more built in features would be Angular (the teacher Maximilian also has a course on this) Angular is also component based but is more complete with more features built in The amount of things included in angular can make it overkill for smaller projects but has more built in features Angular also uses typescript (syntax is slightly different) This can be beneficial for large projects since you don't need to rely on the community as much and you can expect features to exist and work as they should